fesor/request-objects/README.md

 ### Define your request objects

-All user defined requests should extended from `Fesor\RequestObject\RequestObject`.
-Let's create simple request object for user registration action:
+All user defined requests should extend `Fesor\RequestObject\RequestObject`.
+Let's create a simple request object for user registration action:

 ```php